MeirKaD/MCP_ADK/README.md

 # Web Search Agent using Google ADK and Bright Data MCP

-This repository contains a web search agent built with Google's Agent Development Kit (ADK) and Bright Data's Machine Comprehension Platform (MCP).
+This repository contains a web search agent built with Google's Agent Development Kit (ADK) and Bright Data's Model Context Protocol (MCP).
 The agent can search the web and retrieve information based on user queries.

 ## Prerequisites